Effective as of June 28, 2021.

 - Access.
 Provide you with information about our processing of your personal information and give you access to your personal information.

 - Correct.
 Update or correct inaccuracies in your personal information.

 - Transfer.
 Transfer a machine-readable copy of your personal information to you or a third party of your choice.

 - Restrict.
 Restrict the processing of your personal information.

 - Object.
 Object to our reliance on our legitimate interests as the basis of our processing of your personal information.

-You can submit these requests by email to firstname.lastname@example.org or our postal address provided above.
+You can submit these requests to VeraSafe using the applicable form linked above or via telephone or postal address provided above.
+Alternatively, you can submit these requests to CymaBay by email to firstname.lastname@example.org or our postal address provided above.
 We may request specific information from you to help us confirm your identity and process your request.
 Applicable law or other considerations may require or permit us to decline your request.
 If we decline your request, we will tell you why, subject to legal restrictions.
 If you would like to submit a complaint about our use of your personal information or response to your requests regarding your personal information, you may contact us as described above or submit a complaint to the data protection regulator in your jurisdiction.
 You can find your data protection regulator here.

 Cross-Border Data Transfer